 Most adults rated the campaign favorably.
-Nearly two thirds agreed that Talk With Them is attention-getting and believable and conveys an important message.
-At baseline and mid-campaign, a majority of adults reported concern about the negative impact of underage marijuana use on Oregon's youth and young adults.
-At mid-campaign 10% of adults said the campaign had changed their attitudes toward youth marijuana use.
+Nearly two thirds agreed that Talk With Them was attention-getting and believable and conveyed an important message.
+At baseline and evaluation end, a majority of adults reported concern about the negative impact of underage marijuana use on Oregon's youth and young adults.
+At evaluation end 20% of adults said the campaign had changed their attitudes toward youth marijuana use.
 In general, current marijuana users rated Talk With Them significantly less favorably than adults who were not current users.